Avoid Major Decision-Making While Grieving—Why This is So Important

 It is important to take care of yourself while grieving.
 It takes a mental, physical, emotional and spiritual toll on our bodies, mind and heart.
 So, why add the extra stress of decision-making to the mix?

-If you think a grief counselor can help you sort through your new life and help with your grief, visit my website and let me support you at this time.
+If you think a grief counselor can help you sort through your new life and help, visit my website and let me support you at this time.